Software Engineer · AI Harness Layer

 Software & Integration Engineer.

 Production middleware on Microsoft Dynamics 365, Webflow CMS, HubSpot, and adjacent enterprise systems — real-time sync, distributed locking, EU-pinned deployment.
 Plus an internal agentic fleet for SEO and paid-channel automation across the agency's client roster.
-Where the harness expertise originally came from is up in the open-source section — Brunnfeld and the other agentic systems built from the inside.
+A few open-source side projects below where I push the same patterns past what the day job calls for.

 Full Ownership